amidatelion/maso-dot-wiki/content/the-world/season01/dramatis_personae.md

 ### Deckard True
 Leader of “Red Banners,” an unidentified subgroup of the Blood Banners.
 Pilots the Melior heavy mech.
 Extremely anti-corporate, anti-bureau ideologies.

+## Independent Merchant Protection Services
+IMPS, geddit?
+### Captain Daud Roam
+One of the most well-known privateers on the Rim.
+Competent, honorable, and more than a little canny.
+Captains the _Feathers_, a hopped-up, heavily armed corvette with rotating laser-cannon arms.
+### Idi Roam
+Captain Roam's diminuitive brother.
+Pilots a custom Manta light bomber.
+### Captain Ammand de D.
+Another well-known privateer.
+Captains a light cruiser from the War of Coronand Extinction, albeit with updated guns.
+### Trisha Oum
+Young engineer and mechanic.
+Technically captain of the SecCorp corvette _The Bee_, she's looking for Deckard True to find out about the Melior's jumpjets.

 ## Misc
 ### Kamon Saelim
 Danny’s ex and daughter of Reginald Saelim.
 Skilled mech pilot and diplomat.
 Helped Danny write the original pitch for Recon-in-Force.
 Now unaligned with SSD and CDF, working on her own project.